onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :validation_mode: static
     :target: VNF
     :introduced: dublin
+    :updated: frankfurt

-    When the VNF's Heat Orchestration Template's resource ``OS::ContrailV2::VirtualMachineInterface`` is attaching to an external
-    network (per the
+    When the VNF's Heat Orchestration Template's resource ``OS::ContrailV2::VirtualMachineInterface`` is attaching to an ONAP external network (per the
-    ONAP definition, see Requirement R-57424),
-    and an IPv4 Virtual IP (VIP)
+    ONAP definition, see Requirement R-57424 and R-16968), and an IPv4 Virtual IP (VIP)
     is required to be supported by the ONAP data model, the map property